-33.4 Academic Standing and Graduation
+33.4 Academic Standing

-(1) Academic Performance
+(1) Assessment of Academic Standing

 Academic standing will be assessed on the basis of a grade point average (GPA).
 Students are expected to maintain a GPA of at least 2.0.
-See \$23.4(5) and 23.9.2 for information on calculation of GPAs and the academic record.
+See §§23.4(5) and 23.9.2 for information on calculation of GPAs and the academic record.